Ronnie Liang

 Ronnie de Guzman Liang is a Filipino singer, actor, model, influencer, Licensed Pilot, Army Reservist Officer.

 Early life

 Liang is the youngest of seven children from a low-income family.
-He working at a fast-food restaurant and a video store while attending Holy Angel University in his hometown of Angeles, Pampanga.
+He worked at a fast-food restaurant and a video store while attending Holy Angel University in his hometown of Angeles, Pampanga.
 He earned a BS in education with majors in physics, chemistry, and biology.

 Music career

 Liang worked part-time as a ramp model, until his manager encouraged him to enter singing contests, including Pinoy Pop Superstar.

 Liang then joined Pinoy Dream Academy and made it past the initial screening as one of the 20 to study within the academy.
 After a few months, he made it to the Honor's List of Six and ended up as the season's second runner-up.

 He sang the popular OPM hit "Ngiti" and was once a mainstay of ABS-CBN's Sunday variety show ASAP.
 He also served as one of the "JukeBosses"/Judges of TV5's Sing Galing!.

 Liang now is being managed by Viva Artist Agency.